Mirebeau/AdaptiveGridDiscretizations_Taichi/README.md

 - argpack
   - Two different argpack, passed to a kernel, may not have elements with identical names.
-  - !!
-An argpack CANNOT be passed to a taichi function !!
+  - The names used in the argpack are forbidden in the function code

+- static
+ - cannot use it to declare types, e.g. vec_t = ti.static(self.vec_t)
+ - Inconsistency for pyfunc and ti.ndarray : a = self.a in python, a = ti.static(self.a) in taichi